20th Symposium on Societal Applications: Policy, Research and Practice

 Student Presenter Travel Allowance

-Program chairs organizing the Symposium for Societal Applications will also be granting two travel allowances ($195 each) for students or early career professionals.
+Program chairs organizing the Symposium for Societal Applications will also be granting three travel allowances ($195 each) for students or early career professionals.
 Interested applicants should submit a one-page statement describing 1) how attending the 2025 AMS conference would benefit their academic or professional career and 2) how their academic or professional career activities support the mission of the Board on Societal Impacts (BSI), which sponsors the Societal Applications Symposium.
 The BSI mission is described here.
 Applications are due via email to Austin Harris ([email protected]) Michael Michaud ([email protected]), Kathleen Moloney ([email protected]), and Stephen Strader ([email protected]) by Friday, 1 November 2024.
 Please use the following subject line on your application “AMS 105th Annual Meeting - Student Presenter Travel Allowance Application”.

 Deadline for applications: 1 November 2024